Do You Know What to Do for a Hedgehog to Stay Active?

-In addition, it’s necessary for your hedgehog to get some exercise each day to keep him nice and healthy and to avoid becoming overweight.
+In addition, it’s necessary for your hedgehog to get some exercise each day so they stay healthy and to avoid becoming overweight.

-How to pick up a hedgehog
+How to Pick Up a Hedgehog?

 With all those quills, it’s easiest to pick up a hedgehog from underneath to avoid getting poked or harming your hedgie.

 Being such sensitive and shy creatures, it’s important to approach them with a quiet voice and gentle temperament.

 - Wash your hands with a non-fruity smelling soap (if your hands have any food on them, your hedgie may be tempted to take a bit).